abunaem123/Lucky-One-Work/README.md

 Phone Shop

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+This project was bootstrapped with [Live Site Link](https://github.com/facebook/create-react-app)